 Mental health – anxiety.
 Rashid suffers from an anxiety disorder called claustrophobia.
 He is afraid of being in small spaces, which makes it impossible for him to go in a car or a bus or use a lift.
 Rashid finds using the bathroom challenging at times.
 Next week he has an appointment he needs to go to.

 HOW?
 Rashid may need extra staffing to support him to attend his meeting.
 Staff should also ensure he is taking his medication if he has any.
 The other party/parties of the meeting may need to be informed of Rashid’s difficulties (with his consent) and the venue changed to an outdoor location or large room.
 It may also need to be a local venue that is within walking distance.
-Ideally, the venue could be changed to his home.
+Another option is that the meeting could take place in his home.

 WHY?
 The appointment may be related to Rashid’s health or welfare and so it is important that he attends and receives the support he needs to do this.